 The College of Global Studies organizes semester-long, year-long, and summer study abroad programs for academic credit for Arcadia and non-Arcadia students and operates the University’s Centers abroad.

-The Director of Health, Safety, and Security (“DHSS”) is responsible for developing and maintaining The College of Global Studies’ emergency protocols and policies; collaborating with overseas staff on risk assessment, program safety and security; and training staff on health and safety issues.
+The International Health and Safety Team is responsible for developing and maintaining all University and The College of Global Studies emergency protocols and policies; collaborating with overseas staff on risk assessment, program safety and security; and training staff on health and safety issues.

 International Travel is defined as travel undertaken outside of the fifty (50) United States.
 Travel to U.S. territories is considered International Travel for the purposes of this Policy.

-The Office of International Programs (“OIP”) oversees Preview and Global Field Studies as well as other short-term international programs; OIP works collaboratively with University departments and faculty members who deliver international programming that is both congruent with the mission of the University and meets this Policy and all related procedures.
+The Division of Civic and Global Engagement oversees Preview and Global Field Studies as well as other short-term international programs; they work collaboratively with University departments and faculty members who deliver international programming that is both congruent with the mission of the University and meets this Policy and all related procedures.